GUIDE • UPDATED May 2026 • TOPSERVER.NETWORK

 Setup and Install SteamCMD

-2. Launch the .bat and let SteamCMD download the Ark server files.
-Once it completes you can close the tool.
+After saving the batch file, launch it and allow SteamCMD to download the ARK server files.
+Once the process is finished, you can close the window.

 @echo off